wilfredoha/DevOps-Projects/05 - MEAN/README.md

 module.exports = mongoose.model('Book', bookSchema);
 ```

-Step 4 – Access the routes with AngularJS
+# Access the routes with AngularJS
 AngularJS provides a web framework for creating dynamic views in your web applications.
-In this tutorial, we use AngularJS to
-connect our web page with Express and perform actions on our book register.
+In this tutorial, we use AngularJS to connect our web page with Express and perform actions on our book register.

 Change the directory back to ‘Books’